thephpleague/uri-src/docs/interfaces/7.0/idn.md

 to correctly reports the convertion results.
 To do so the package provides a OOP wrapper around PHP's `idn_to_ascii` and `idn_to_unicode` functions using the class `League\Uri\Idna\Idna`

-when performing a conversion a `League\Uri\Idna\IdnaInfo` class is returned with information regarding the conversion.
+when performing a conversion a `League\Uri\Idna\Result` class is returned with information regarding the conversion.

 With vanilla PHP you would to the following: